IsmailM/Introgression-Tutorial/README.md

 		ls alignment_blocks | wc -l

-* Pick one of the files in this directory at random, and open it in the alignment viewer AliView to get a feeling for the size of the alignment block, as well as for its sequence variation and the amount of missing data.
+* Pick one of the files in this directory at random, and open it in the alignment viewer AliView just to get a feeling for the size of the alignment block, as well as for its sequence variation and the amount of missing data.
+You should see something like this:<br>
 ![AliView screenshot](https://raw.githubusercontent.com/mmatschiner/Introgression-Tutorial/master/images/aliview.png "AliView screenshot")

 ## Bayesian phylogenetic inference with BEAST 2